When Direct Prediction Fails: Evidence from LLM-Based Misinformation Risk Evaluation: Methodology

-We begin with the cleaned survey data and align it to the 290 texts in the main judge audit.
-After quality control, 2,049 valid ratings from 392 participants remain.
-The main paired analysis uses 2,043 ratings on these 290 texts, with a median of six ratings per text.
-Human participants answer as everyday readers and score two reader-facing outcomes on anchored 1--7 scales (1 = lowest, 4 = neutral, 7 = highest): \begin{itemize}[leftmargin=*, topsep=2pt, itemsep=1pt] \item \textbf{Credibility}: ``Overall, do the main claims in this text feel believable and realistic?'' \item \textbf{Willingness to share}: ``If you saw this text in daily life, would you personally want to forward or share it with others?'' \end{itemize} For the main audit, the human reference for each text is the mean participant score for that item.
+We recruited participants through Prolific in two waves.
+Participants provided informed consent, received compensation, and rated up to five distinct articles.
+Before rating each article, they were asked to imagine encountering it during everyday online reading, read naturally, answer from their first impression, refrain from looking it up online, and avoid guessing the researchers' intent.
+We retained ratings that passed the study's quality checks.
+The final dataset contains 1,256 participant--article observations from 317 participants across all 290 articles.
+Each article has between 1 and 19 participant observations, with a median of four and a mean of 4.33.

-The participant pool spans multiple countries and regions and varied gender, age, and education backgrounds.
-This breadth broadens the human reference and helps reduce obvious single-background bias in the evaluation.
+Participants answered two questions on anchored 1--7 scales, where 1 denotes the lowest response, 4 a neutral response, and 7 the highest response: \begin{itemize} \item \textbf{Credibility}: ``Overall, do the main claims in this text feel believable and realistic?'' \item \textbf{Willingness to share}: ``If you saw this text in daily life, would you personally want to forward or share it with others?'' \end{itemize} The primary joint analysis uses the individual participant ratings.
+Article-level averages are used only for descriptive comparisons and held-out prediction.